mlbowser/HTSocc/documents/manuscript/06_methods.md

 ## Sampling design

-A systematic sampling desing was chosen.
+We chose a systematic sampling design because of its simplicity and because could be used to obtained unbiased estimates representing the entire study area.
 A grid with 500 m spacing between points was chosen by using the coordinates of the centroids of the 250 m pixels from the Alaska eMODIS product [@Jenkerson_2010], choosing every other centroid to make a grid of sites having 500 m spacing.
 The resulting sample frame consisted of 40 terrestrial sites.

 ## Field methods